-A payment schedule need only be prepared if the respondent does not propose to pay the full amount claimed by the due date.
-The respondent has 15 business days in which to comply with the Act by providing a payment schedule.
+A payment schedule (response to a payment claim) need only be prepared if the respondent does not propose to pay the full amount claimed by the due date.

 Unfortunately many respondents make the mistake of leaving their response until after the fifteenth business day in the belief that they have complied with the Act.
 They have not.
-Service on business day 16 renders the payment schedule invalid and, should the claimant give notice of adjudication, the payment schedule will need to be served again.
+Provision of a payment schedule on business day 16 means the payment schedule is invalid and, should the claimant wish to apply for adjudication, the payment schedule will need to be provided again.

 We recommend that a record of the time, date and manner of service on the claimant be kept.
 A claimant may deny receipt of the payment schedule or claim receipt after the expiry of 15 business days (or such shorter period provided by contract).
 In this case, the respondent must be able to evidence the date of service.